 (beetmover handles pretty naming as usual).

-We chunk the single partner repack task out to a signing task per artifact at this point.
+We chunk the single partner repack task out to a signing task with 5 artifacts each.
 For

-example, EME-free will become ~95 tasks, one for each locale.
+example, EME-free will become 19 tasks.
 We collect the target.tar.gz from the

 upstream, and return a signed target.tar.gz.
 We use a

 scriptworker before sending it to the signing server, so partners are equivalent.
 The